Cass County Cancer Service seeks volunteers - Leader Publications

 According to the Ownbys, volunteers can work out of their own homes to answer calls for the nonprofit organization and help connect cancer patients with the services they need.

-“People think volunteer is hard, but it’s not,” Kenneth said.
+“People think volunteering is hard, but it’s not,” Kenneth said.
 “It’s easy.
 It’s not a hard job.
 It’s really not.
 You just have to care.”

 The Ownbys became involved with CCCS following Maxine’s cancer recovery.
 In the many years they have worked with the organization, they have grown to be passionate about the work CCCS does and hope new volunteers will have the same drive to help others.